Bruno-Fernandes-37/Bruno-Fernandes-37/README.md

 - 👋 Hi, I’m @Bruno-Fernandes-37
 - 👀 I’m interested in ... web development.
 - 🌱 I’m currently learning ...
-React, TS, Docker...
+Java, Angular...
 - 💞️ I’m looking to collaborate on ... any project that can give me experience and further learning.
 - 📫 How to reach me ...bruno.fernandes3789@gmail.com